 North of San Francisco, after crossing the majestic Golden Gate Bridge into Marin County, is the beautiful City of Tiburon.
 Tiburon has a picturesque, cozy, little downtown.
 Among downtown restaurants specializing in exotic cuisines is Guaymas, a Mexican restaurant.
 The restaurant offers a delectable menu, but the one dish I order every time is Chiles en Nogada, made with chicken meat, served with fried rice and black beans.

-Chiles en nogada (chiles in walnut sauce) is a dish from Mexican cuisine, one of the most festive dishes connected with Mexico’s Independence Day.
+Chiles en nogada (chiles in walnut sauce) is a dish from Mexican cuisine, one of the most festive dishes connected with Mexico’s Independence Day, which falls in mid September.
+Contrary to popular belief, Cinco de Mayo is not Mexico’s official Independence Day.
 Roasted poblano chiles are filled with picadillo/fillings, a mixture usually containing shredded meat (pork or beef), seasonal fruits and spices, topped with a walnut-based cream sauce, nogada, and garnished with pomegranate seeds, giving it the three colors of the Mexican flag: green chiles, white nogada and red pomegranate.
 This dish is a treat for both eyes and palate.